rjkviegas/skills-workshops/ruby-fundamentals/data-structures/README.md

       end
     }
 ```
-An improvement, but definitely feels a bit clunky.
-We are assuming that the
+An improvement, but definitely feels a bit clunky – we have to search through the entire menu and we are assuming that the array structure will _ALWAYS_ be [dish, price].
+If it _ever_ changes, the program will break.
-dish is at position 0 in the array and that the price is at position 1 in the array.
-It would be easy for a the program to the modified and this relationship would break.

-What we could do is make use of a `hashmap`.
-A `hashmap` associates a key with a value.
+A further improvement would be to use a hashmap.
+A hashmap associates a key with a value.
+In the example below, the key is the dish and the value is the price.
 ```
   menu = {
     "pizza" => 8,